karmaniverous/blog/collections/_posts/2024-10-21-design-as-code-a-frictionless-low-level-design-pipeline.md

 ---
 # prettier-ignore
-title: "Design as Code: The Frictionless Low-Level Design Pipeline"
+title: "Design as Code: A Frictionless Low-Level Design Pipeline"
 excerpt: "A frictionless low-level design process that integrates with your dev cycle and puts design artifacts at a peer level with the rest of your codebase."
 header:
   og_image: /assets/images/architecture-banner.jpg